top of page

 Following the Thread of Safety through My Work So Far

 Imagine you’re walking down a sidewalk with a couple of friends, all heading in the same direction.
 No one’s coming toward you, and you’re not blocking anyone’s way.
 But at some point, you realize you’ve been pushed to the edge because none of you can walk in a straight line.
-Suddenly you’re in the grass, the curb, maybe even the street—your friends don’t notice that they’ve edged you out of the group.
+Suddenly you’re in the grass, the curb, maybe even the street.
+Your friends don’t notice that they’ve edged you out of the group.
 It’s usually not malice, just a lack of attention or intention.
-Nothing to dwell on, nothing to feel overly victimized by.
+It's nothing to dwell on, nothing to feel overly victimized by.

-But it’s an apt image for how marginalization works.
-That lack of attention—and sometimes, yes, malice—means some of us end up walking in the grass while others are pushed into the street, where the possibility of harm is far greater.
-Most marginalization isn’t deliberate.
-But if we open our eyes to the people who are supposed to be walking with us, we can see where they actually are, what they’re navigating, and how often we are the obstacles to their safety and belonging.
+But it’s an image that clearly illustrates how marginalization works.
+That lack of attention — and sometimes, yes, malice — means some of us end up walking in the grass while others are pushed into the street, where the possibility of harm is far greater.
+Most marginalization isn’t deliberate, but if we open our eyes to the people who are supposed to be walking with us, we can see where they actually are, what they’re navigating, and how often we are the obstacles to their safety and belonging.

-I didn’t consciously name “safety”—for myself or others—as a goal when I was young.
+I didn’t consciously name “safety”, for myself or others, as a goal when I was young.
 I didn’t realize that’s what was missing.
 I didn’t plot a career around trying to create it.
 But looking back, every job, every project, every community I’ve invested in has had one shared purpose: creating safer spaces for people who have been denied them.
 I’ve never pretended my work could eliminate all harm or control every outcome.
-What I’ve tried to do is help people build spaces of belonging—spaces with clarity, grounding, and enough collective power that we don’t face harm alone.
+What I’ve tried to do is help people build spaces of belonging or even celebration — spaces with clarity, grounding, and enough collective power that we don’t face harm alone.
 Safety has always been a guiding light I was working to create as a pathway to a freer world, even before I had the language for it.

-Looking back, safety has been woven through everything.
+Looking back, safety has been woven through everything I've intentionally set out to do.
 Each job was simply the medium available to me at that moment.
 Those containers were often limiting, so I built my own and supported efforts outside the systems that harm us.
-Community can create its own safety practices—alternative structures, relationship agreements, strategies that make harm less catastrophic and life more possible.
+Community can create its own safety practices with alternative structures, relationship agreements, and strategies that make harm less catastrophic and life more possible.
 If safety can’t be promised, it must be created.

 There’s a spectrum of safety, of course, and it means different things for different people.
 Several years ago, the right wing meme-ified the idea of “safe spaces” by acting like safety meant comfort.
 But we aren’t talking about the same thing.
 Discomfort is a growth edge; a lack of safety is harm.
 Marginalized people are more likely to dismiss, minimize, or justify harm just to get through the moment, while people who experience harm less often may mistake discomfort for danger.